-As shown, unemployment rates in Ellis County increased moderately from 2000 through 2003, and then generally declined until the 4th quarter of 2008 as the effects of the national economic recession were felt.
-Unemployment rates began to decline again in 2010, to their current level of 4.6%.
-On the whole, unemployment rates in Ellis County track very well with statewide figures but are typically below the state.
-Compared with the United States, unemployment rates in Ellis County and Oklahoma are and have historically been well below the national average, though unemployment has recently begun trending upward which may be due to depressed energy prices.
+As shown, unemployment rates in Okfuskee County increased moderately from 2000 through 2003, and then generally declined until the 4th quarter of 2008 as the effects of the national economic recession were felt.
+Unemployment rates began to decline again in 2010, to their current level of 5.7%.
+On the whole, unemployment rates in Okfuskee County track very well with statewide figures but are typically higher than the state.
+For the last five years, unemployment rates in Okfuskee County have nearly mirrored the national unemployment rate.